Corporate Collaboration Council

 Ms. Duda earned an M.E.M. and an M.S. in 1999 and a B.E. in 1997 from Thayer School of Engineering at Dartmouth College.
 She graduated cum laude with an A.B. in Engineering Sciences from Dartmouth College in 1996.

-Dana is the Manager of Analytics at EnerNOC, a leading provider of demand response and energy efficiency solutions headquartered in Boston.
+Dana is the Director of Energy Markets at EnerNOC, a leading provider of demand response and energy efficiency solutions headquartered in Boston.
 She is a Certified Energy Manager with experience in energy markets, data analysis, demand response, and other smart grid products and services.
-Her current team is responsible for demand response performance quantification and evaluation, in addition to other strategic analyses to support the company.
-Prior to managing the Analytics team, Dana was a Program Operations Manager at EnerNOC, and oversaw the successful delivery of demand response programs with numerous different utilities and grid operators.
+Her current team is responsible for the company's demand response portfolio management in 40+ programs, including day-to-day market execution, performance measurement and verification, and development of strategies to maximize profit and minimize risk.

 Dana grew up in New York City and holds a Master of Engineering Management ('08) and Bachelor of Engineering in mechanical engineering ('07) from Thayer School, and a Bachelor of Arts from Dartmouth College ('06).
 At Thayer School, she was one of first members of the Formula Hybrid student team, which is now fully integrated with Dartmouth Formula Racing.